realshak7781/SQL-Leetcode-Challenge/README.md

 ## 🧠 SQL LeetCode 50 Challenge

-This repository tracks my progress on solving the **Top 50 LeetCode SQL Questions** for interview preparation.
+This repository tracks my progress on solving the **Hackerrank & LeetCode SQL Questions** for interview preparation.

 ### 🚀 Goal